luhcas/Opencast-Matterhorn/docs/scripts/3rd_party_tools/linux/README.txt

 - ./preinstall_debian.sh for debian based system with apt-get as package manager

 If you don't execute scripts as privileged user you will be asked for password when needed.
-When reqired tools are installed main installation (install_3rd_party.sh) script will be automatically executed.
+When reqired tools are installed, main installation script (install_3rd_party.sh) will be automatically executed.

 NOTE: If you would like to copy scripts and execute them from different directory, make sure that all files (preinstallation script, install_3rd_party.sh and patches) are in same directory.
 You may experience build failures otherwise.

-Second way is to install all packages manually and execute main script (install_3rd_party.sh) directly.
+You can also execute main script (install_3rd_party.sh) directly.
+In this case you will need to manually install required tools and packages.

 Tools that you need to install:
 - c/c++ compiler